AdobeDocs/audience-manager.fr-FR/help/using/features/algorithmic-models/trait-exclusion-algo-models.md

 title: Exclusion des caractéristiques des modèles algorithmiques
 uuid: 1359800b-6e6c-41e1-88b4-23d31952abb3
 translation-type: tm+mt
-source-git-commit: 0eb6a6f67d87377a044b18118fac0185219b0347
+source-git-commit: a1d75c83d5876090f3a4d284b18984e2d1a70313

 ---

-# Modèles algorithmiques : Exclusion de caractéristiques {#algorithmic-models-trait-exclusion}
+# Algorithmic Models: Trait Exclusion {#algorithmic-models-trait-exclusion}

-[!UICONTROL Trait Exclusion] fournit des commandes supplémentaires dans votre processus de modélisation, vous permettant d'ajouter les rails de garde nécessaires au modèle, en fonction de votre expertise en matière de domaine et des exigences réglementaires.
-Utilisez l’ [!UICONTROL Exclusions] option pour sélectionner les caractéristiques à ignorer lors de la création de modèles à partir d’une ou de plusieurs sources de données.
+[!UICONTROL Trait Exclusion] provides additional controls in your modeling workflow, allowing you to add the necessary guard rails to the model, based on your domain expertise and regulatory requirements.
+Use the [!UICONTROL Exclusions] option to select which traits to ignore when creating models from one or more data sources.

 ## Cas d’utilisation {#use-cases}

-Voici quelques cas d’utilisation que vous pouvez traiter avec [!UICONTROL Trait Exclusion]:
+Here are some use cases you can address with [!UICONTROL Trait Exclusion]:

-* [!UICONTROL Trait Exclusion] vous permet d’exclure certaines caractéristiques fourre-tout, telles que les caractéristiques des visiteurs du site, afin de ne pas biaiser le modèle, ce qui entraîne des résultats plats.
+* [!UICONTROL Trait Exclusion] enables you to exclude certain catch-all traits, such as site visitor traits, so you don't bias the model, leading to flat results.
 * You can remove traits that you don't know about or you don't trust from a data source, to better understand the influential traits.
 * You can exclude certain traits, such as demographic traits, to help with any compliance obligations you may have.